You'll Like The 2009 GMC Envoy If...

 Under the Hood

 The 4.2-liter in-line six-cylinder engine is all the Envoy needs, unless it will be towing something really big.
-The Vortec 4200 engine develops an impressive 291 horsepower, giving it the pulling power of a small V8 without the added thirst for fuel.
-GM's highly acclaimed four-speed automatic helps the Envoy attain a very respectable highway fuel rating of 22 mpg.
-The 5.3-liter V8 gives more power, and its Active Fuel Management technology helps improve highway fuel economy by cutting fuel to four of the eight cylinders when they're not all needed.
+The Vortec 4200 engine is very impressive and offers the pulling power of a small V8 without the added thirst for fuel.
+The 5.3-liter V8 delivers a little more horsepower and a usable increase in torque, and at lower engine speeds, and its Active Fuel Management technology helps improve highway fuel economy by cutting fuel to four of the eight cylinders when they're not all needed.

 4.2-liter in-line 6

-Do you find yourself attracted to the reasonable size and good fuel economy of the Chevrolet TrailBlazer, but feel your position in life requires that you drive something a bit more upscale?
-Well, you're in luck, because that's exactly what you'll find in the GMC Envoy.
-Though identical to the TrailBlazer under the skin, the Envoy visually excels beyond its Chevrolet counterpart with its upscale exterior, plush interior and, for those who can afford the extra premium, Denali trim package.
+Do you find yourself attracted to the reasonable size and off-road ability of the Chevrolet TrailBlazer, but feel your position in life requires you to drive something a bit more upscale?
+Well, you're in luck, because that's exactly what you'll find in the 2009 GMC Envoy and Envoy Denali.
+Though identical to the TrailBlazer under the skin, the Envoy visually excels beyond its Chevrolet counterpart with its upscale exterior, plush interior and, for those who can afford the extra premium, high-end Denali trim package.
 The Envoy is extremely flexible, offering a choice of six- or eight-cylinder engines with two-wheel or four-wheel drive.
-When equipped with the V8 and the optional tow package, the Envoy can tow up to 6,600 pounds.
+When equipped with the V8 and the optional tow package, the Envoy can pull up to 6,600 pounds.